monoscope-tech/apitoolkit-landing/blog/how-to-setup-php-laravel-cache-for-apitoolkit-to-avoid-sdk-reinitialization/index.md

 ```````

-## How to Test and Optimize Laravel Caching When using APItoolkit
+## How to Test and Optimize Laravel Caching When using monoscope

 A. Benchmarking Performance